-Supply and demand run our current economy here in the U.S. As the demand for poultry has increased, farmers have chosen to keep up by creating bigger chickens.
-Some of this is accomplished through genetic selection and improved nutrition, but they are sometimes made to look larger by plumping their meets with saltwater, stock, or seaweed extract.
+Supply and demand run the current economy in the U.S. As the demand for poultry has increased, farmers have chosen to keep up by creating bigger chickens.
+Some of this is accomplished through genetic selection and improved nutrition, but they are sometimes made to look larger by plumping their meats with saltwater, stock, or seaweed extract.

 Is it better to buy cage-free chicken?